code42/py42/docs/userguides/gettingstarted.md

 Visit the [project history](https://pypi.org/project/py42/#history) on PyPI to see all published versions.

-### From Source
+### From source

-Alternatively, you can install py42 directly from its [source code](https://github.com/code42/py42/pull/51/files):
+Alternatively, you can install py42 directly from [source code](https://github.com/code42/py42/pull/51/files):

 ```bash
 git clone https://github.com/code42/py42.git